lambda-music/lambda-music/docs/readme.md

-Lambda a Programmable Music Sequencer
+Lamu a Programmable Music Sequencer
 ===================================

-### Lambda lets you write a piece of music by Scheme! ###
+### Write Scheme and Make Music by Lamu ###

 ![corresponding-parenthesis-movement](imgs/corresponding-parenthesis-movement.gif)

-Lambda is a music sequencer which enables users to write music as Scheme programs.
+Lamu (stands for LAmbda-MUsic) is a music sequencer which enables users to write music as Scheme programs.
 In this system, musical notes and other informations are written as Scheme's association lists.
 The musical notes can be dynamically generated as Scheme's association lists on-the-fly.
 Users can also interact with the dynamically generated music at runtime and affect the direction that the music is going.

-Lambda is written in Java and Scheme which is powered by Kawa a Java based Scheme implementation.
+Lamu is written in Java and Scheme which is powered by Kawa a Java based Scheme implementation.
 You can process MIDI data via JACKAudio Connection Kit a multiplatform audio connection system which is accessed via Java Native Access.

-Lambda runs on most major platforms which can run Java such as Windows, Mac-OSX and various Linux distributions.
+Lamu runs on most major platforms which can run Java such as Windows, Mac-OSX and various Linux distributions.

+### Architecture ###

+You may ask, what the heck is this?
+Well, this is merely a JACKAudio client which works with a powerful scripting language Scheme.
+This could be a live-coding environment, or a JACK connection controller which can be executed from your shell, or could be anything; it is very simple yet incredibly powerful way to play music, in my humble opinion.
+I have not tried other live-coding environment such as SuperCollider, Sonic Pi and others; but I am fairly sure this can be a very Linux-way to implement a live-coding environment.

+![Architecture][architecture]

+I started to write this program to get a metronome to practice the guitar.
+And then I realized that this program could be a live-coding environment; I started to write a Scheme editor to speed up the way write the Scheme code.
+That is [Kawapad][kawapad]

+But later I realized that this program can be JACKAudio connection controller.
+Actually, I have been in a difficult time to get along with LADISH and I have never had it work right with my favorite synth applications.
+The connections are too fragile and lost too often.
+Therefore, I have written some mechanisms to restore/scrap a set of connections programmatically.
+That is [Pulsar][pulsar].
+Not only is [Pulsar][pulsar] actually to restore/scrap connections; I'll talk about it later.

+### About Me ###

+I am a Japanese programmer born in 1973.
+I was born and raised in Tokyo.
+Therefore, I have never spoken English in daily life.
+Believe me.
+And Japanese people is one of the most English resistant people which is extremely stubborn.
+I know it and I have to admit it.
+But in the meantime I cannot help it.
+I have tried so many times to educate this stubborn people and I finally gave up.
+They are too stubborn.
+The grammar structure and pronunciation system in Japanese are very different from rest of the world and it is extremely difficult to make Japanese people understand the difference.
+It maybe because the geographical situation is so isolated from others that the history have been developed very differently.
+I still haven't found the exact reason why Japanese is so different from others.

+Therefore, you may find my documentation has some difficulty to be comprehended; I have to admit it and please excuse my English in advance.
+The following is a list of documentation which I have written so far about this program.

+But there may be something that makes me different from other Japanese; I was living in _super-rural_ area in North-East Thailand for twelve years and I luckily did not die; there were many opportunities that I could die but I didn't.
+During the time I learned a dialect of Laotian language and eventually I could speak it very fluently.
+That experience opened me up to the other languages like English.
+And I studied Scheme in the same period.

+Anyways, the following is the list.

 ### Documentation ###